JetBrains/amper/docs/Tutorial.md

   - ./shared
 ```

-> For the Gradle-based Amper, into the `settings.gradle.kts` file:
+> For the Gradle-based Amper project, into the `settings.gradle.kts` file:
 > ```kotlin
 > // add new modules to the project
 > include("android-app", "ios-app", "jvm-app", "shared")